google/CFU-Playground/docs/source/index.rst

 The CFU Playground: Accelerate ML models on FPGAs
 =================================================

+"CFU" stands for Custom Function Unit: accelerator hardware that is tightly coupled into the pipeline of a CPU core, to add new custom function instructions that complement the CPU’s standard functions (such as arithmetic/logic operations).

 The CFU Playground is a collection of software, gateware and hardware configured to make it easy to:

 * Run ML models